kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 Two residual cases worth calling out:

+- **Pools for which no grouping attribute could be resolved.**
-- **Pools using the `counterSets` fallback (no `PartitionTypeAttribute` declared).** `availableDevices` is not netted out against shared counters and `shareableSummary` reports raw device-capacity aggregates that do not subtract counter-blocked siblings; operators must read `counterSets.counters.available` for the authoritative bound.
+  `availableDevices` is not netted out against shared counters, and `shareableSummary` reports raw device-capacity aggregates that do not subtract counter-blocked siblings.
+Such a pool publishes no precise counter signal at all.
+The fix is on the request or driver side: set `spec.defaultPartitionTypeAttribute`, or have the driver declare `ResourceSlice.Spec.PartitionTypeAttribute`.
-  This is the same caveat as the original sunya-ch example.
-- **Capacity headroom on shareable in-use partitions (`allowMultipleAllocations=true`).** The scheduler debits `ConsumesCounters` exactly once per device — subsequent claims against the same shareable device do not consume more counter capacity — and `partitionSummary[T].allocatable` follows the same rule (it counts only how many additional *fresh* devices of type T can be allocated).
+- **Capacity headroom on shareable in-use partitions (`allowMultipleAllocations=true`).** The scheduler debits `ConsumesCounters` exactly once per device — subsequent claims against the same shareable device do not consume more counter capacity — and `partitionSummary[G].allocatable` follows the same rule (it counts only how many additional *fresh* devices of that group can be allocated).
 What it does **not** capture is how much per-claim capacity is still available on devices that are already in use.
 For that, operators on hybrid pools must read `shareableSummary.capacity`, which reports the remaining free capacity per key across all shareable devices in the pool.

-The 1.37 contract is: when a typed view is emitted, `allocatable` is the precise bound on fresh-device allocations; `shareableSummary` is the precise bound on remaining capacity on already-shared devices.
+The contract is: when `partitionSummary` is emitted, `allocatable` is the precise bound on fresh-device allocations, and `shareableSummary` is the precise bound on remaining capacity on already-shared devices.
+When no grouping attribute resolves, the operator has no precise counter-level signal — a gap that is closed by declaring the attribute on either side.
-When only the fallback view is emitted, `counterSets.counters.available` is the authoritative counter signal.
-Either way the operator has a precise signal — they do not have to reconstruct it from `availableDevices`.

 #### TTL-Based Cleanup